Independent SaaS comparison

 HubSpot

 Winner: HubSpot.
-HubSpot's CRM is its core product and it shows.
+HubSpot's CRM is its core product.

 Which is cheaper?